JonaBenja/pitch_lstm/README.md

 # PITCH LSTM
-This repository contains the code for my bachelor thesis about pitch tracking with an LSTM neural network: "*A bidirectional LSTM network for pitch estimation of speech sounds*".
+This repository contains the code for my bachelor thesis about pitch tracking with an LSTM neural network: "*A bidirectional LSTM network for pitch estimation of speech sounds (2019)*".

 ## STRUCTURE